Kuinlan/3DSAM/README.md

-A 3D structure-aware matcher under development.
+A 3D structure-aware matcher based on LoFTR under development.